 How To Book Online

-- Click on the above guide to zoom.
+Click on the 'Fullscreen' icon below to zoom.
 To view this guide in your browser or download click here

 FAQs - Online Booking

 1. Why can't I select my seats?
 'These seats are no longer available, please choose alternative seats'

 2. Why did my Login Fail? - 'Invalid Login'

 There are a number of reasons why your login could have failed.
 Below is a list of possible solutions:

 If you get the message "Invalid login", the most likely reason for this is that you have entered your username and password incorrectly.

 - Please go to your Internet Browser Settings and clear down all our your Internet Browsing History/ Cache.
 If you are not sure how to do this there is a useful guide here.
 Upon completion, open up a new window and try to login again.
 If this fails then, please request a password reset / username reminder and try again.

 - If your username/password has already been reset by the theatre and it still gives you an 'invalid login' it generally means you have saved your old login details under your privacy settings, and as a result your old login details will overwrite any new ones.
 Before you carry out the step by step tasks below, please clear down all of your Internet Browsing History/ Cache (instructions here ) and try to login again.
 If this does not work you will need to remove saved passwords before attempting to login with your new ones.